Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-9.md

 ## 9.1 Padding Oracle Attacks
 Imagine a webserver that receives CBC-encrypted ciphertexts for processing.
 When receiving a ciphertext, the webserver decrypts it under the appropriate key and then checks whether the plaintext has valid X.923 padding (Section 8.4).

 Importantly, suppose that the *observable behavior of the webserver changes depending on whether the padding* is valid.
 You can imagine that the webserver gives a special error message in the case of invalid padding.
-Or, even more cleverly (but still realistic), the *difference in response time* when processing a ciphertext with invalid padding is enough to allow the attack to work.
-The *mechanism* for learning padding validity is not important — what is important is simply the fact that an attacker has some way to determine whether a ciphertext encodes a plaintext with valid padding.
+Or, even more cleverly (but still realistic), the *difference in response time* when processing a ciphertext with invalid padding is enough to allow the attack to work.[^1] The *mechanism* for learning padding validity is not important — what is important is simply the fact that an attacker has some way to determine whether a ciphertext encodes a plaintext with valid padding.
 No matter how the attacker comes by this information, we say that the attacker has access to a **padding oracle**, which gives the same information as the following subroutine:

+[^1]: For this reason, it is necessary to write the unpadding algorithm so that every execution path through the subroutine takes the same number of CPU cycles.

 $$
 \def\arraystretch{1.5}
 \begin{array}{|l|}\hline
-\text{PADDINGORACLE}(c):\\
+\underbar{\text{PADDINGORACLE}(c):}\\
-\quad m:=\text{Deck}(k,c)\\
+\quad m:=\text{Dec}(k,c)\\
 \quad \text{return VALIDPAD}(m)\\\hline
 \end{array}
 $$

 We call this a padding *oracle* because it answers only one specific kind of question about the input.
 In this case, the answer that it gives is always a single boolean value.

 It does not seem like a padding oracle is leaking useful information, and that there is no cause for concern.
 Surprisingly, we can show that an attacker who doesn’t know the encryption key $k$ can use a padding oracle alone to *decrypt **any** ciphertext of its choice*!
 This is true no matter what else the webserver does.
 As long as it leaks this one bit of information on ciphertexts that the attacker can choose, it might as well be leaking everything.

 ### Malleability of CBC Encryption